 You don’t have to pay for local television.
 That’s because local channels are available free over-the-air.
 You simply need an antenna, coaxial cable, and TV or converter box.
 You can even get HD channels for free!
 Here’s how.

 How to Find Free Local HD Channels

 Most 4k TVs and HDTVs have a built-in digital tuner that can scan an antenna connection for available signals from local broadcast stations.
 Depending on weather and other obstacles, channel strength can be inconsistent.
 But usually channels with nearby broadcast facilities, if unimpeded, are near perfect and can look and sound even better than cable or satellite!

-To find local channels simply connect an outdoor or indoor antenna to the TV input of your HD or Ultra HD TV (here are some affordable options from Amazon).
+To find local channels simply connect an outdoor or indoor antenna (here are some affordable options from Amazon) to the TV input of your TV, or, to a device like an inexpensive DTV box or Amazon Recast box connected to the TV.
 Be sure to select the TV or Antenna source (most TVs have multiple input sources such as HDMI1, HDMI2, USB, etc.).
 Use the channel button for your TV to search through channels manually, or, do an automatic channel search that will store all available channels over-the-air.

-You can also use the FCC’s DTV Reception map to final local broadcast facilities by entering your zip code.
+You can also use the websites AntennaWeb.org or DTV.gov to final local broadcast stations by entering your zip code.
 The results will give you directions on which way to face your antenna to maximize the signal reception of a specific channel or network.

 The local HD channels traveling through digital signals in your area should also be available from your service provider, but are also free over-the-air if you choose to bypass a paid service (also know as “cord-cutting.”